 Conclusion:

-If you are on holiday and spend a lot of time in the sun, apply sunscreen generously in the morning before you go out into the sun.
-Reapply sunscreen regularly so that your hourglass stays nice and big and you have plenty of real sand available.
+If you're on vacation and spend a lot of time in the sun, apply sunscreen generously in the morning before going out.
+Reapply regularly to keep your hourglass nice and big and ensure you have plenty of real sand at your disposal.

-Use a high sun protection factor , because reapplying sunscreen will not bring sand back to the surface, but will only make your hourglass bigger again.
-It should therefore be as big as possible from the start.
+Use a high sun protection factor , because reapplying sunscreen won't bring sand back to the surface, but will only make your hourglass bigger.
+Therefore, it should be as large as possible from the start.

-If you have forgotten to put on sunscreen and your little self-protection hourglass has already run out, then make sure you stay in the shade for the rest of the day and wear long clothing .
+If you forgot to put on sunscreen and your little self-protection hourglass has already run out, then be sure to stay in the shade for the rest of the day and wear long clothing .
 Your skin is already exhausted.

 Your Ying